TMQ5/Programming-for-Data-Science-with-Python/README.md

 ## Acknowledgement:
-I'd like to thanks Udacity and Misk Foundation for this great opportunity.
+I'd like to thanks Udacity and Misk Skills for this great opportunity.